 OCR software works by analyzing a document and comparing the text with all the different text fonts stored in the software’s database or by noting shapes and features common to most characters.
 It then creates a text document based on the characters it recognized.

 Most Windows OS computers have a basic OCR program built into the standard photo-fax viewer application that will work with a standard PC-capable scanner.
-There are also free or low-price open source versions available on the web.
+There are also free, or low-price, open source versions available on the web.
 These applications are fine for personal use but may not be adequate for heavy professional use or for difficult-to-read images.
 Also, there are websites that offer free conversions for uploaded images.
-Those sites may be too insecure or slow for all but the simplest work.
+However, free websites may low security or be too slow.

 These are the most important aspects to look for in an optical character recognition software package: